fastfetch-cli/fastfetch-wiki/Modules-Gamepad.md

 - **On Linux the Switch Pro level is a five-step ladder, not a percentage.** `_level` is a word — `Critical` → 1, `Low` → 25, `Normal` → 50, `High` → 75, `Full` → 100 — so the bar can only ever
   show five values on that controller.
+- **macOS and Linux disagree about the Switch Pro percentage.** Linux maps the kernel's five-step `_level` ladder (1 / 25 / 50 / 75 / 100), whereas macOS asks Apple's framework, which reported
+  `30%` for a controller Linux showed as `Normal`.
+The raw field is a coarse band, not a percentage, so no two of the three platforms agree on a Switch Pro.
 - **Nothing at all is printed when `ignores` matches every device**, unless `display.showErrors` is on, where the message is `All devices are ignored`.
 The JSON path still lists the devices.